How Women Think About Sex

 But I don’t really know what it is that breaks people; My story is asking questions rather than answering them.
 I’m just an artist.

 That worry about what the neighbours will think, what people will say, is often found in closed societies.
-Growing up in Greece – even in the early 00s – I definitely felt that.
+Growing up in Greece – even in the early noughties – I definitely felt that.

 I grew up in that too.
 I think that society puts a lot of pressure on individuals, and not every individual can sustain that pressure.